 Skiathos: According to rumors, the name of Skiathos has origins in the words ‘shadow’ and ‘Athos’ as the island is geographically in the shadow of Agion Oros.

 Mykonos: The Island’s name is inspired by the hero Mykonos, a descendant of the legendary king of Delos Anius.

 Skyros: The island got its name from the wild rocky terrain; skiron or skyros means stone debris.

 Leros: Most of Leros is flat with low mountains, thus the island got its name from the ancient Greek word ‘leros’ which means smooth and flat.

 Aegina: Tradition derives the name from Aegina, the mother of the hero Aeacus, who was born on the island and became its king.

 Hydra: In ancient times, the island was known as Hydrea (Ὑδρέα, derived from the Greek word for “water”), a reference to the natural springs on the island.

 Spetses: The name “Spetses” came from the Venetians who used to call it “Isola di Spezzie” meaning the island of aromas (spices).

 Amorgos: The name possibly comes from the word amorgά, which is the Greek word for the long roof beam of a building.
-Its long, narrow configuration could be likened to a roof beam, but for my money it looks more like a seahorse, and if it were to be named after what it resembles, it might better be called Ippokambos, which is what Geeks call that strange-looking creature.
-Another possible name origin is that the island grew flax, which was used to make robes, called “amorgos.”
+The island’s long, narrow configuration could be likened to a roof beam.
+Another possible name origin is that the island grew flax, which was used to make robes called “amorgos.”